ccoyotedev/aavegotchi-extension/README.md

 # Todo

 - Enable pet only if connected to the Matic Network
-- Kinship score range names
 - Find way to connect webpage to Metamask directly from extension
 - Add browser compatibility for firefox
 - Add browser compatibility for brave
+- Add proper error handling with error codes

 ## Env improvements